Calistic/School_Disctrict_Analysis/README.md

 - Scores by School Spending
   - Scores by School Spending is minimaly affected by removing 9th Grade Results from Thomas High School
+    - No noticeable change to the 10th of a percent for average scores
   - Note: I chose not to decremented the Thomas High School population, I only removed student grades
   - Note: Thomas High School was, and remains, in the 3rd bin, $630-$644

 - Scores by School Size
   - Scores by School Size is minimaly affected by removing 9th Grade Results from Thomas High School
+    - No noticeable change to the 10th of a percent for average scores
   - Note: Thomas High School is a medium sized school

 - Scores by School Type
   - Scores by School Type is minimaly affected removing 9th Grade Results from Thomas High School
+    - No noticeable change to the 10th of a percent for average scores
   - Note: Thomas High School is a Charter School